-Thus far the results in this article apply to subsets $Y$ obtained by removing, from an initial set, infinite collections of well-behaved subsets at all locations and scales.
+Thus far, the results in this article apply to subsets $Y$ obtained by removing, from an initial set, infinite collections $\mR$ of well-behaved subsets at all locations and scales.
 As we will see later, these results are special cases of Theorem \ref{thm:PIthm} and Corollary \ref{cor:almostunifcon}, where such sets $Y$ are viewed from a different perspective.
-In particular we view the intermediate sets $\Omega_r$, obtained by removing finite sub-collections of these subsets up to a given scale $r>0$, as good approximations (or ``fillings'') of $Y$; in particular, each $\Omega_r$ is doubling and supports a Poincar\'e inequality, both at scale $r$, and $\Omega$ also contains $Y$ with small complement.
+In particular, we view the intermediate sets $\Omega_r$, each obtained by removing a finite sub-collection of subsets in $\mR$ up to a given scale $r>0$, as good approximations (or ``fillings'') of $Y$; in particular, each $\Omega_r$ is doubling and supports a Poincar\'e inequality, both at scale $r$, and $\Omega_r$ also contains $Y$ with small complement.

 In fact, these three properties \textit{alone} are sufficient for $Y$ to support a Poincar\'e inequality, provided that the associated constants are uniform in $r$.
-No explicit obstacles are actually needed for our proofs; the fillings $\Omega_r$ only need to satisfy these properties axiomatically, and they need not be defined, a priori, in terms of any obstacle.
+No explicit removals of sets are actually needed for our proofs; the fillings $\Omega_r$ only need to satisfy these properties axiomatically, and they need not be defined, a priori, in terms of any removed set.
 Similarly as for Sobolev extension domains \cite{koskelaextension}, it is the \textit{measure density} of the sets $\Omega_r$ that is crucial.
 (In fact, the small-ness of $\Omega_r \setminus Y$ is given in terms of measure density; see Definition \ref{def:PIfilling}.)

 The sufficiency of these properties in turn relies crucially on a new characterization of Poincar\'e inequalities, as studied by the first author \cite{sylvester:poincare,sylvester:keithzhong}.
-Roughly speaking, spaces supporting a Poincar\'e inequality cannot ``see'' sets of small density: points that have small measure density relative to a given set can be connected by a quasi-geodesic that meets that set in correspondingly small length.
+Roughly speaking, spaces supporting a Poincar\'e inequality cannot ``see'' sets of small density: points that have small measure density, relative to a given set, can be connected by a quasi-geodesic that meets that set in correspondingly small length.
 This correspondence, moreover, depends quantitatively but nontrivially on the exponent $p$.
 Since we formulate density in terms of maximal functions, we refer to this characterization as ``maximal $p$-connectivity.''

-Intuitively, $\Omega_r$ provides improved behavior for $Y$ without adding much density.
-Once such fillings are available, pairs of points in $Y$ that are at most a distance $r$ apart can be joined by rectifiable curves inside $\Omega_r$.
-Such curves